 The first day was capped by a panel discussion among seven distinguished panelists who offered a breadth of perspectives on data gaps and research needs for improving risk analysis of nanoscale materials and nanotechnology.
 One area of general agreement was the need for risk frameworks to assess nanomaterial and nanotechnology risks across product life cycle and in the context of their use.
-Representatives of regulatory agencies in Europe, Canada, and the United States agreed that existing risk models must be considered in terms of the unique attributes of nanomaterials, and adapted, but not replaced.
+Data Gaps Panel, left to right, Jen Sass (Natural Resources Defense Council), Nancy Rachman, (Grocery Manufacturers Association), Jeff Morris (U.S. Environmental Protection Agency), Andy Atkinson (Environment Canada), Phillipe Martin (European Commission), Jennifer Kuzma (University of Minnesota), Bill Gulledge (American Chemistry Council), and panel organizers Lori Sheremeta (National Institute of Nanotechnology) and Ron White (Johns Hopkins University) Representatives of regulatory agencies in Europe, Canada, and the United States agreed that existing risk models must be considered in terms of the unique attributes of nanomaterials, and adapted, but not replaced.
 It will be critical to understand exposure potential, and nuances of dose response assessments, which require an adaptive approach to management.
-All agreed that a case-by-case approach is the most logical and likely path to understanding the dimensions of risk important for nanomaterials and nano-technologies, but also indicated the need for an overarching frameworkor a "road map"-for developing data and environmental health and safety research.
+All agreed that a case-by-case approach is the most logical and likely path to understanding the dimensions of risk important for nanomaterials and nano-technologies, but also indicated the need for an overarching framework-or a "road map"-for developing data and environmental health and safety research.
 Most agree a life-cycle framework for risk analysis is warranted and appropriate.
+Panel participants expressed the need for a mechanism to coordinate and share data and results from the many different efforts currently underway internationally to develop data.
+For example, Canada will likely issue a mandatory call for data, the Organisation for Eco-